 The 56 Degree Insight team are excited to share the results from our survey of 16 iconic Scottish brands - the 2019 56DI Scottish Brands Index survey.
 This will be an annual survey which adds a Scottish flavour to brand evaluation – a unique addition to the Scottish marketplace.
 Each week we will examine one of the key metrics of brand success.
 This week our focus is on awareness, performance and the connection consumers have with each of these brands……

-And more often than not, these perceptions are based on brand awareness which has two key components:
+And these perceptions are based on brand awareness which has two key components:

 Brand recognition is one of the most important aspects of marketing campaigns, at least initially.
 Introducing potential customers to a product or service in the right way matters, because just as it is with meeting people — with brand awareness — first impressions count.
 The extent to which a product is recognised lies with its brand awareness, which can make or break the brand's profitability.